pvlasov/cv/model-driven-development/README.md

 You can check the web pages of different EMF technologies mentioned above to learn about how they can help you to build software better.
 In the following sections I'm going to provide a quick overview of Nasdanika CDO Web Bundle and Code Generators and explain several usage scenarios.

-EMF make decision binding faster and more robust in the following ways:
+EMF provides the following benefits:

 * Organizational/domain knowledge can be captured in models.
 The models can be annotated with additional information, e.g. descriptions of model elements.
 * Model documentation can be published to internet/intranet so it is available to a wide audience for (re)view, refine and form a common understanding of the problem domain.